-Techniques to explore you can choose from, include throwing, trimming, slab building, pinching, coiling and press moulding.
+Techniques you can choose from to learn include throwing, trimming, slab building, pinching, coiling and press moulding.
 We can also cover a variety of decorating techniques which include working with slips and glazes; including sgraffito, inlay, stamping, mono printing, slip trailing, painting, dipping… the possibilities are endless.
 Bring in your inspiration, photographs, drawings of what you would like to make and we will help you to gain the skills to achieve it.
 Please be aware that some projects may require more than one class, depending on the complexity.
 Also, it may not always be possible to have access to a pottery wheel for the entire duration of the class.

 Included in the price

 The price of this class includes all your material costs such as clay, slips and glazes.
 Shared tools, aprons and towels are also provided.
-You are also welcome to bring in your own clays and glazes, provided that they are suitable for our earthenware firings.
+You are welcome to bring in specialist clays and glazes provided that they are suitable for the earthenware firings we offer.
 Firing fees are not included.

-There is an additional charge for firing, which is additional to the cost of the class.
+There is a charge for firing, which is additional to the cost of the class.
 This helps us to keep the tuition costs down.
-It gives you the freedom to practice and experiment before you decide which pieces you would like to keep, whilst also doing your bit for the environment!
-For anyone wishing to attend more than one pottery drop in class, the charge is £1 per 100g of weight of your finished work.
+It also gives you the freedom to practice and experiment before you decide which pieces you would like to keep, whilst also doing your bit for the environment!
+For anyone wanting to attend more than one drop in class, the charge is £1 per 100g of weight of your finished work.
 This price includes both the bisque and the glaze firings.
 Our firing fees are not for profit.
 The work is weighed before the first firing.
 Firing fees can be paid at your class by cash or card.

 The nature of clay…